ora-so/legacy-ora-program/cli/README.md

 ##### The `mint_to` command

 The keypair here is related to the token's mint authority.
-You also must account for decimals in the amount parameter.
-For example, sending amount = 100 of a token with 6 decimals means that you'll actually be sending `100 / 10^6 = 0.0001`.
-If you want to send 1 token, you need to specify `1x10^6`.
+We take care of the decimal calculations for you.
+For example, if you say amount = 100 of a token with 6 decimals, we will compute the absolute number of tokens `100 * 10^6 = 1000000000`.

 ```
 ts-node ./src/cli.ts mint_to --env <env> --keypair <path-to-keypair> --mint <pubkey> --to <pubkey> --amount <number>